This post has been updated from its original.

 What’s the harm in a little sip of soda, a taste of coffee, or a bite of a brownie?

-Nothing immediate, but over the long haul, you might find your little infant growing up to be a soda swigging, sweet tooth monster if you’re not careful.
+Nothing immediate, but over the long haul, you might find your little infant growing up to be a soda swigging, sweet tooth kid if you’re not careful.

 It’s true—what we offer babies now influences their taste preferences later on.
 So, for sugary foods, I suggest holding out until age two (the American Heart Association makes the same recommendation; of course, the one year birthday cake is ok).

-You may curb sweet preferences, and although they still may kick into high gear later on, you’ll be arming yourself and your baby with some early exposure to healthier fare.
+This may help curb your baby’s sweet tooth, and although she may kick the sweet preference into high gear later on, you’ll be arming yourself and your baby with some early exposure to healthier fare.

 Last, artificial sweeteners and colors fall into this category too.
 Try to limit them, especially for babies and young toddlers, even if “just one bite” seems harmless.

 The dose relative to body weight is considerable.
-I’ve searched and searched, and there’s no upside to offering them to young children.
+I’ve searched and searched, and there’s no upside to offering artificial food colors to young children.

 I’ve covered the top 4 baby feeding mistakes that I could think of –-did I miss any?
 If so, what are they?